-- (1) As of June 30, 2005, we owned approximately 84% of the outstanding CAG Shares and the pro forma information presented above assumes that we do not acquire any additional CAG Shares.
+(1) As of June 30, 2005, we owned approximately 84% of the outstanding CAG Shares and the pro forma information presented above assumes that we do not acquire any additional CAG Shares.
 Any additional CAG shares purchased by the Company would result in lower future minority interest expense.
 In August 2005, we acquired approximately 5.9 million, or approximately 11.8%, of the outstanding CAG Shares from two shareholders, which increased our ownership percentage of CAG to approximately 96%.
+In addition, pursuant to a mandatory offer commenced in September 2004 and continuing as of the date of this prospectus, we acquired additional CAG shares.
+As a result of these acquisitions, partially offset by the issuance of additional shares of CAG as a result of the exercise of options issued under the CAG stock option plan, as of the date of this prospectus, we own approximately 98% of the outstanding CAG Shares.
+See "Prospectus Summary-Recent Developments-Recent Purchases of CAG Shares."

-See "Prospectus Summary-Recent Developments-Recent Purchases of CAG Shares." - (2) Special charges include impairment charges, provisions for restructuring, which include costs associated with employee termination benefits and plant and office closures, certain insurance recoveries and other expenses and income incurred outside the normal course of ongoing operations.
+- Special charges include impairment charges, provisions for restructuring, which include costs associated with employee termination benefits (2)and plant and office closures, certain insurance recoveries and other expenses and income incurred outside the normal course of ongoing operations.
 See Notes 21 and 13 to the Consolidated Financial Statements and Unaudited Interim Consolidated Financial Statements, respectively. - (3) Interest and other income (expense), net, includes interest income, dividends from cost basis investments and other non-operating income (expense). - (4) Earnings (loss) per share for the Predecessor periods has been calculated by dividing net earnings (loss) by the historical weighted average shares outstanding of the Predecessor.
 As the capital structure of the Predecessor and Successor are subtantially different, the reported earnings (loss) per share are not comparable.